annepizzi/Project2/README.md

 # Set-up
 Install PGAdmin and PostgreSQL.
 1. To install PGAdmin, visit https://www.pgadmin.org/download/ and follow prompts.
-2. To install PostreSQL, first make sure to have the Homebrew installed (https://brew.sh/).
-Once Homebrew is installed, run the following commands to complete PostgreSQL installation:
+2. To install PostreSQL, first make sure to have the Homebrew installed (https://brew.sh/) (Note: For PCs the installation of Homebrew is not necessary).
+Once
+Homebrew is installed, run the following commands to complete PostgreSQL installation:
 - brew install postgresql
 - brew services start postgres